 Welcome to SpaceMerc for Pebble: the first FPS game ever developed for a smartwatch!
-Built on the foundation provided by MazeCrawler, this unique 3D action game is available for free on the Pebble App Store.
+Built on the foundation provided by MazeCrawler, this unique 3D action game is open source and available for free on GitHub and the official Pebble App Store.

-You are well-trained, highly experienced, and have acquired a high-tech armored space suit and a laser rifle powerful enough to blast through solid rock.
-As such, until the war is ended, there will be a constant demand for your services.
-A never-ending series of procedurally-generated missions will be presented to you, each falling into one of the following categories:
+You are well-trained, highly experienced, and in possession of a high-tech armored space suit and a laser rifle powerful enough to blast through solid rock.
+Until this war is ended, there will be a constant demand for your services.
+An endless series of procedurally-generated missions await you, each falling into one of five categories:

-When you’re ready to end any mission, simply exit the way you entered: walk through the door that was behind you at the beginning of the mission.
+During each mission, you’ll face anywhere from 5 to 20 enemies.
+The more enemies there are, the more you’re paid for successfully completing the mission.
+When you’re ready to end a mission, simply exit the way you entered: walk through the door that was behind you at the beginning of the mission.

-Between missions, what does a mercenary like you do with all that hard-earned cash?
+Between missions, what’s a mercenary to do with all that hard-earned cash?
 Invest in some upgraded stats, of course!

 - Armor: Better armor means you take less damage.
 Simple, right?

 - Max.
-Health: Cybernetic surgery, genetic manipulation, chemical supplements…there are many ways to boost your overall vitality, making you harder to take down in the field.
-(Current health is indicated by a bar in the lower-left portion of the screen, by the way.)
+Health: Cybernetic surgery, chemical supplements, biohacking…there are many ways to boost your overall vitality, making you harder to take down in the field.

-- Laser Power: Make a few “special modifications” to your trusty laser gun and you’ll soon be blasting through walls and enemies faster than ever before!
+- Laser Power: Make a few “special modifications” to your trusty laser rifle and you’ll be blasting through walls and enemies faster than ever!

 As each stat increases, so does the cost of upgrading that stat yet again.
 Also, bear in mind that the Fim are constantly working just as hard as we are to improve their technology, training programs, etc., so don’t expect to reach a point where every battle is a breeze.
-Finally, please note that character data is lost when SpaceMerc is “unloaded” (i.e., uninstalled).
+Finally, please note that character data may be lost if you unload (i.e., uninstall) SpaceMerc from your Pebble.